-- 1. Preparation for small group discussion in advance based on specific directions for the week.
+- 1. Preparing for small group discussion in advance based on specific directions for the week.
 Generally, advance preparation requires a thoughtful reading of all readings for that week and creating a reflection on those readings by responding to question prompts provided by the instructor. - 2.
-Presenting the reading reflection to the group. - 3.
+Presenting the reading reflection to the group at the beginning of the discussion. - 3.
 Amending the reflection based on group member responses and suggestions in order to create a group reflection. - 4.
 Guiding the group through discussion to keep them focused on the goals for that week. - 5.
-Often, the reflection guide requires the group leader to pose a discussion question for the group to focus on.
+Often, posing a discussion question for the group to focus on.
 In these cases, the group leader will be responsible for facilitating the selection and discussion of one thought provoking question. - 6.
 Reporting back to the whole class about what the group discussed in order to allow individuals outside the group to contribute. - 7.
-Grade each group member for effort in terms of their participation in the group on a 1 to 3 scale (1 = no effort, 2 = minimal effort, 3 = sufficient effort) following the end of class.
+Grading each group member for effort in terms of their participation in the group on a 1 to 3 scale (1 = no effort, 2 = minimal effort, 3 = sufficient effort) following the end of class.

-Some weeks there is a single group leader, while other for weeks co-leaders are allowed.
+Some weeks each group has a single group leader, while other weeks co-leaders are allowed.
 Group leaders may assign tasks to other group members such as note-taking to facilitate the discussion process.